morganjweaver/valaxy_daoboarding/README.md

 ## Description

-HackMoney 2022 Team Valaxy project: DeFi/Web3 UNiversity.
-Play to earn on the Oasis Paratime EVM.
+Team Valaxy HackMoney project: A play-to-earn model that allows users to accrue web3 and DeFi knowledge by studying and completing quizzes to accrue NFTs using the Oasis Paratime EVM.

 ## Installation